|

 Sillustani, the site of pre-Inca and Inca burial structures.
 We climbed

-quite high to see the structures and our guide, Cesar, gave us quite a bi
+quite high to see the structures and our guide, Cesar, gave us quite a bit

-of the history and symbology of the people buried here.
-Then back to
+of the history and the symbology of the people buried here.

-Juliaca to the crazy line-up at the airport and on to Lima.
-We were happy
+Juliaca, to the crazy line-up at the airport, and on to Lima.

 so will get very little sleep before our 2:45 wake-up call.